JoshLmao/algorand-sales-twitter-bot/README.md

 Once done, you will have obtained the relevant Twitter API variables needed.
 The last thing you need is an `authorization` token from NFTx.
 Obtain one by going to https://api.nftexplorer.app

-Set the variables in the `.env` file to your obtained values.

 ## Creating a Droplet *(Optional)*

 You'll want somewhere to run this, I advice this step if you know what you're doing, otherwise skip to [how to run the bot](#run)